My First Time Prescribing A FreeStyle Libre

-It’s one of my favorite things to do for a person with Type 2 diabetes and even some Type 1s.
-I think that the Libre works great because for the Type 2s especially, it gives them the key to understanding what impacts their blood glucose and helps them learn their natural trends.
-It teaches them about their glucose at nighttime while they’re sleeping.
+It’s one of my favorite things to do for a person with type 2 diabetes and even some type 1s.
+I think that the Libre works great because for the type 2s especially, it gives them the key to understanding what impacts their blood glucose and helps them learn their natural trends.
+It teaches them about their blood glucose at nighttime while they’re sleeping.
 I like the fact that sometimes people tell me they get up in the middle of the night to check it.

-It’s also helpful to teach my T2D patients about hypoglycemia and learn how their body reacts at certain glucose levels.
-They’ll tell me “Oh this is how I feel when I’m at 80 mg/dL and this is how I feel at 120 mg/dL.
-So many people tell me they know when their glucose is high or low, but the FreeStyle Libre really confirms that for them.
+It’s also helpful to teach my type 2 diabetes (T2D) patients about hypoglycemia and learn how their body reacts at certain blood glucose levels.
+They’ll tell me “Oh this is how I feel when I’m at 4.4 mmol/L80 mg/dL and this is how I feel at 6.7 mmol/L120 mg/dL.
+So many people tell me they know when their blood glucose is high or low, but the FreeStyle Libre really confirms that for them.